wbamberg/idl-reference/docs/nsIHttpServer.md

 </tr>

 <tr>
-<td>path</td>
-<td>  the absolute path on the server against which requests will be served
+<td>dir</td>
+<td>  the directory to be used to serve all requests for paths underneath path
+  (except those further overridden by another, deeper path registered with
+  another directory); if null, any current mapping for the given path is
+  removed
+@throws NS_ERROR_INVALID_ARG
+  if dir is non-null and does not exist or is not a directory, or if path
-  from dir (e.g., "/", "/foo/", etc.); must begin and end with a forward
+  does not begin with and end with a forward slash
-  slash
 </td>
 </tr>